WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/extending-the-block-editor.md

 See [Packages](/docs/designers-developers/developers/packages.md) for list of available packages and what objects they export.

-After you have updated both JavaScript and PHP files, go to the Block Editor and create a new post.
+After you have updated both JavaScript and PHP files, go to the block editor and create a new post.

 Add a quote block, and in the right sidebar under Styles, you will see your new Fancy Quote style listed.
 Click the Fancy Quote to select and apply that style to your quote block.